 - Prune plant back 1/3 to 1/2 at planting.
 Remove low twiggy growth entirely and tip remaining shoots to remove all the flower buds (Figure 1).

 - Do not apply any fertilizer at transplanting.
 During the first year of establishment, and after leaves emerge and new growth begins (late March to early April), apply 2 ounces of azalea special fertilizer (4-8-8) or 1 ounce of 12-4-8 or 10-10-10 per plant.
 Fertilize at the same rate again in May and July if sufficient rainfall or irrigation has occurred.
-Never heap fertilizer at the base of plants, instead spread the fertilizer evenly over a circle 18 inches in diameter with the plant in the center.
+Never heap fertilizer at the base of plants, instead spread the fertilizer evenly over a circle 18 in. in diameter with the plant in the center.

 - The first year, remove any flowers or fruit that escaped the pruning process.
 This allows plants to expend energy on establishment rather than producing fruit.

 - Keep weeds and grass away from plants.
 A weed-free area of at least 3 ft by 3 ft is beneficial.
 Mulching with pine bark or pine straw is very beneficial for helping with weed control and improving plant vigor.
-A mulch layer of 3 to 4 inches works very well.
+A mulch layer of 3 to 4 in. works very well.

 - In March and July of the second year apply 2 ounces of 10-10-10 or 12-4-8 or 3 to 4 ounces of azalea special fertilizer (4-8-8).
 Do not over-fertilize; fertilizer damages young blueberries easily until they are established.
-Spread the fertilizer evenly over a circle 24 inches in diameter with the plant in the center.
+Spread the fertilizer evenly over a circle 24 in. in diameter with the plant in the center.

 - From the third season on, base the amount of fertilizer applied on the size of the bushes.
 If your soil tests very high in phosphorus, use 12-4-8.
 If your soil tests low or medium in phosphorus, use 10-10-10.
 Use "premium grade" fertilizer if possible; this type contains secondary and micronutrients that may be needed.
-Apply 1 ounce of 12-4-8 or 10-10-10 per foot of bush height at the time of bud break in the spring and after harvest in the summer.
-Continue to increase the amount of fertilizer applied yearly until the bushes are 6 to 8 feet tall.
-Bushes 6 feet tall or taller should receive the maximum rate of 6 ounces of fertilizer per bush.
+Apply 1 oz of 12-4-8 or 10-10-10 per foot of bush height at the time of bud break in the spring and after harvest in the summer.
+Continue to increase the amount of fertilizer applied yearly until the bushes are 6 to 8 ft tall.
+Bushes 6 ft tall or taller should receive the maximum rate of 6 ounces of fertilizer per bush.
 Spread the fertilizer evenly under and around the bushes.